Are you looking for unique Irish baby names? Here’s a rundown of some traditional Irish names and their meanings.

 English versions: Sihobeon, Shevaun, Shivaun, Shevaun, Shavon, or Chevonne

 History: Known as the greatest woman warrior in the world, Aoife was the mother of Cuchulainn’s (read the legend) only son, Connlach.
 Aoife Dearg (“Red Aoife") was a daughter of a king of Connacht who had her marriage arranged by St. Patrick himself.

 Pronunciation: ee + fa

 Meaning: From the Irish ciar, meaning “dark”.

 History: St. Ciara was a distinguished seventh-century figure who established a monastery at Kilkeary in County Tipperary.
-It was the tenth most popular baby girl name in Ireland in 2006.

 Pronunciation: kee + ra